chosenobih/BE-502-Final_project/README.md

 ## Project Hypothesis
 -  Increase in the number of wildfires in Arizona is a result of higher temperatures, a longer heat season (summer), and less precipitation.

-- Data:
+## Data Source
 - Fire, climate, and multispectral data for the year 2020 in the entire state of Arizona.
 - Sources:
   [Southwest Cordination Center](https://gacc.nifc.gov/swcc/predictive/intelligence/Historical/Fire_and_Resource_Data/Historical_Fires_Acres.htm)
 - Climate data TBD